Skip to main content

 Normandy American Cemetery and Memorial

-Located above Omaha Beach, just outside Bayeaux, the Normandy American Cemetery and Memorial is a moving site.
-The cemetery is the final resting place of more than 9,000 soldiers, the vast majority of whom lost their lives fighting the D-Day battles of Normandy.
-Other World War II heroes are buried here as well.
+Located above Omaha Beach, just outside Bayeux, the Normandy American Cemetery and Memorial is a moving World War II-era site.
+It’s the final resting place of almost 9,400 soldiers, the vast majority of whom lost their lives fighting the D-Day battles in Normandy in June 1944.
+Other WWII heroes are buried here as well, and 1,600 names are inscribed on the Walls of the Missing.

 Visit the cemetary to see the grid of thousands of graves that mark the soldiers’ final resting places.
 After paying your respects, you can walk to the reflecting pool and the chapel, which have maps that detail the events of D-Day.